iodepo/odis-arch/_sources/thematics/expinst/index.md

 Nationality provide connections to languages a person is connected with.
 The property, [schema.org/nationality](https://schema.org/nationality), is used to present that.
-In the OIH we need to state what the semantics of nationality are for our use case.
+In the ODIS we need to state what the semantics of nationality are for our use case.